DivergentClouds/expanse/spec.md

 ### Arguments

 Macro arguments may be an integer or an array of integers.
 The length of each argument must match the length of the corresponding parameter.

+### Return

+You may exit a macro with the `return` keyword at any point within a macro.
+You may optionally follow it with a value to return that value.
+Returned values may be assigned to a variable or a constant or passed directly to a macro.
+If a returned value is ignored a warning is issued.
+This warning may assigning to the built in variable `_`;

 ## Arrays